-- The package distlib.version, which implements version specifiers as defined by PEP 440 / PEP 426, but also support for working with "legacy" versions (setuptools/distribute) and semantic versions. - The package distlib.wheel, which provides support for building and installing from the Wheel format for binary distributions (see PEP 427). - The package distlib.util, which contains miscellaneous functions and classes which are useful in packaging, but which do not fit neatly into one of the other packages in distlib.
+- The package distlib.markers, which implements environment markers as defined by PEP 508. - The package distlib.manifest, which implements lists of files used in packaging source distributions. - The package distlib.locators, which allows finding distributions, whether on PyPI (XML-RPC or via the "simple" interface), local directories or some other source. - The package distlib.resources, which allows access to data files stored in Python packages, both in the file system and in .zip files. - The package distlib.scripts, which allows installing of scripts with adjustment of shebang lines and support for native Windows executable launchers. - The package distlib.version, which implements version specifiers as defined by PEP 440, but also support for working with "legacy" versions (setuptools/distribute) and semantic versions. - The package distlib.wheel, which provides support for building and installing from the Wheel format for binary distributions (see PEP 427). - The package distlib.util, which contains miscellaneous functions and classes which are useful in packaging, but which do not fit neatly into one of the other packages in distlib.
 The package implements enhanced globbing functionality such as the ability to use in patterns to specify recursing into subdirectories.